kratel/nyu_appsec_a2/README.md

 ```
 SPELLCHECK='./spell_check.out'
 ```
+*Note: This web service also assumes that the spell check executable provided is called with the input text as the first argument. e.g. `./a.out input.txt wordlist.txt`*

 If a wordlist called `wordlist.txt` is placed at the root level of the repo then the following pair should be in the config:
 ```
 WORDLIST='wordlist.txt'